10 Crazy Facts About Willie Nelson

 Former President Jimmy Carter has never made a secret of his admiration of Willie Nelson.
 And the two have shared a long friendship.
 On September 13, 1980, Nelson performed for Carter and guests at the White House—which included a duet of Ray Wylie Hubbard’s “Up Against the Wall, Redneck Mother” with then-First Lady Rosalynn Carter.
 (On various occasions, Nelson has recounted how he later made his way onto the roof of the White House and smoked a joint.)
 In 2012, the former President got his own chance to share the stage with the legendary musician when the two performed “Amazing Grace” together in Atlanta.

 Nelson has hardly made a secret of regular marijuana use, or his support for its legalization.
 (His rap sheet of pot-related arrests certainly backs up those claims.)
-As more and more states are legalizing the once-outlawed weed, Nelson is putting his expertise on the topic to good use, and launching his very own brand of pot: Willie’s Reserve.
+As more and more states are legalizing the once-outlawed weed, Nelson has put his expertise on the topic to good use, and launched his very own brand of pot: Willie’s Reserve.